pnuehrenberg/vassi/docs/source/1_installation.rst

     conda activate vassi

 .. important::
     All dependencies are installed automatically on Linux and Windows.
-There is currently one exception on macOS (Darwin), :code:`tbb` which can be installed via conda (for example):
+There is currently one exception on macOS (Darwin), :code:`tbb` (used for `safe threading with numba <https://numba.pydata.org/numba-doc/dev/user/threading-layer.html>`_) which can be installed via conda (for example):

     .. code-block:: bash